-Dadi lelui di Ai is Degree PHY 241-242 General Physics I-II 5-5 D. The following of ourses are strongly recommended: Credits CHE 348 CHE 348L CHE 465,466 CHE 495 CHE 496 MAT 441-442 SCI 497 may be Biochemistry Biochemistry Lab Selected Topics Directed Independent Research in Chemistry Internship/Field Studies Advanced Calculus I-II taken in place of either CHE 497 or 498.
-3 1 3-4 1-4 1-4 3-3 Marine Biology Major for a Bachelor of Arts Degree in Marine Biology consist cology and related courses plus a study plan written by ea his or her program advisor.
+Bachelor of Arts Degree C. The following courses in related fields are required: Credits MAT 241-242 MAT 341-342 PHY 241-242 Introduction to Calculus and Analytical Geometry I-II Intermediate Calculus I-II General Physics I-II 4-4 3-3 5-5 D. The following courses are strongly recommended: Credits CHE 348 CHE 348L CHE 465,466 CHE 495 CHE 496 MAT 441-442 SCI 497 may be take Biochemistry Biochemistry Lab Selected Topics Directed Independent Research in Chemistry Internship/Field Studies Advanced Calculus I-II en in place of either CHE 497 or 498.
+3 1 3-4 1-4 1-4 3-3 Marine Biology Major The requirements for a Bachelor of Arts Degree in Marine Biology consist of the following Biology, Marine Biology and related courses plus a study plan written by each candidate and his or her program advisor.
+Study plan quidelines and procedures will be published by the his or her program advisor.
 Study plan guidelines and procedures will be published by the College of Science and Mathematics from time to time.
 The study plan must be approved by the faculty of the Biology Program and will be submitted to the Enrollment Services Office.
 Course numbering reflects the year by which courses should be completed.
 Any change in the study plan must be approved by the advisor and the program prior to course registration.

-In addition to the general education requirements (see pp. 85-86), the following courses are required:
+In addition to the general education requirements (see pp. 89-90), the following courses are required:

-A. Required courses in Freshman Studies (required for anyone admitted into the program with fewer than 24 credits): Credits SCI 100 SSC 100 FDS 100 The Natural World: The Caribbean An Introduction to the Social Sciences: A Caribbean Focus Freshman Development Seminar 3 3 1 B. Required Courses in Biology and Marine Biology (45 credit hours): Credits BIO 141-142 MBI 220 MBI 222 BIO 223 MSC 239 BIO 245 BIO 349 BIO 360 BIO 397-398 MBI 424 BIO/MBI 497, 498 General Biology I-II Marine Invertebrate Zoology Ichthyology Ecology Oceanography Genetics Aquatic Plant Biology Cell and Molecular Biology I Junior Science Seminar Marine Ecology Senior Science Seminar I, II 4-4 5 4 4 4 4 1-1 4 1,1 C. Required Courses in Related Fields (22-24 credit hours): Credits CHE 151-152 CHE 151L-152L MAT 241 or MAT 235 PHY 211-212 or PHY 241-242 or PHY 241-212 General Chemistry I-II General Chemistry Lab I-II Introduction to Calculus and Analytical Geometry I Introductory Statistics with Applications Introduction to Physics I-II General Physics I , Introduction to Physics II 4-4 1-1 4 4 4-4 5-5 5-4
+A. Required courses in Freshman Studies (required for anyone admitted into the program with fewer than 24 credits): Credits

+The Natural World: The Caribbean

+General Chemistry I-II

+General Chemistry Lab I-II

+SSC 100 SSC 100 FDS 100 An Introduction to the Social Sciences: A Caribbean Focus Freshman Development Seminar 3 1

+B. Required Courses in Biology and Marine Biology (45 credit hours): Credits

+BIO 141-142 General Biology I-II 4-4

+MBI 220 Marine Invertebrate Zoology 5

+MBI 222 Ichthyology 4

+BIO 223 Ecology 4

+MSC 239 Oceanography 4

+BIO 245 Genetics 4

+BIO 349 Aquatic Plant Biology 4

+BIO 360 Cell and Molecular Biology I 4

+BIO 397-398 Junior Science Seminar 1-1

+MBI 424 Marine Ecology 4

+BIO/MBI 497, 498 Senior Science Seminar I, II 1,1

+C. Required Courses in Related Fields (22-24 credit hours): Credits

+CHE 151-152

+CHE 151L-152L

+Credits MAT 241 Introduction to Calculus and Analytical Geometry I 4 or MAT 235 Introductory Statistics with Applications 4 PHY 211-212 Introduction to Physics I-II 4-4 or PHY 241-242 General Physics I-II 5-5 or PHY 241-212 General Physics I, Introduction to Physics II 5-4

-D. In addition to the courses not chosen to fulfill the requirement in Section B, the following are strongly recommended for students intending to pursue graduate studies: Credits
+D. In addition to the courses not chosen to fulfill the requirement in Section B, the following are strongly recommended for students intending to pursue graduate studies: